-If you make this cube steak recipe, I would really appreciate a review!
+If you make this easy cube steak recipe with gravy, I would really appreciate a review!
 You can find me on Instagram, Facebook, and Pinterest.
 I would love for you to follow along!
 Join my exclusive Facebook Group for a behind the scenes look.
 For more ideas, check out these Dinner Recipes.

 Get the Recipe: Cube Steak Recipe

 - First, add 2 tablespoons butter and sliced onions to a large skillet over medium heat.
 Cook for 5 to 6 minutes, frequently stirring to prevent burning.

 - Once softened, remove onions from pan and plate on plate.
 Leave leftover butter in pan.

 - While onions are cooking, tenderize meat.
 Place saran wrap over steaks.
 Pound to ½ inch thin with mallet.
 Then season steak on both sides with pepper, salt, paprika and garlic powder.